 # Hardware requirements

-### Snow Owl with a co-located Elasticsearch cluster
+### Co-located Elasticsearch cluster

 | Snow Owl & co-located ES | Cloud | Dedicated |